Gering downs Scottsbluff 13-4, wins sub-districts

 Facing the 10-run rule in the fourth, Scottsbluff extended the contest with a single run in the fourth when Alex Jones tripled and scored on a Brady Laucomer sacrifice fly for the 11-2 deficit.

 Gering added two insurance runs in the seventh as Moreno singled and then Sarah Wiese reached on an error.
-Liz Wiese then doubled to score Todd and Moreno for the 13-4 lead.
+Liz Wiese then doubled to score Todd and Moreno for the 13-4 win.

 Gering was led by Moreno with a 5-for-5 game with two doubles and three runs scored.
 Todd went 3-for-5 with two RBIs and two runs.
 Lohr also had three hits with two runs scored.